 These two documents should be combined into a single PDF document.
 This document should be given an appropriate filename with the student's name as part of the filename.
 The PDF should be emailed as an attachment, by the student applicant, to both Peter Mooney (firstname.lastname@example.org) and Kiran Zahra (email@example.com)

-Travel Grants Scheme Deadline: 16th August 2019 Successful applicants will be notified shortly after this deadline.
+Travel Grants Scheme Deadline: 1st September 2019 (CLOSED) Successful applicants will be notified shortly after this deadline.

 The workshop co-chairs will be assisted in the general organisation of the workshop with the assistance of the general workshop committee members below: